Merida,

 the more detail can be achieved with consequential increases in cost.

-is the technology that really impresses.
-Huge bronze valves used to isolate
+really impresses.
+Huge bronze valves used to isolate sections of water

-sections of water piping for maintenance, valves to control the rate of
+piping for maintenance, valves to control the rate of flow of water and

-flow of water and one-way valves.
-A detailed video, also available for
+one-way valves.
+A detailed video, also available for sale, shows how the

-sale, shows how the Romans understood and used water pressure to move water
+Romans understood and used water pressure to move water vertically as well

-and thus failed to maintain it.
+to maintain it.

 When wandering around Merida